Here are some of the questions we’re frequently asked at Intercountry Adoption Australia, and our list of responses is growing all the time.

 - Does Intercountry Adoption Australia handle my application to adopt?

 Intercountry Adoption Australia is a national information and referral service funded by the Australian Government.
 Your adoption process will be managed by your State or Territory central authority.
-These agencies will also provide the education and support you’ll need throughout the process, including post-adoption support.
+These agencies will also provide the education and support you will need throughout the process, including post-adoption support.
 Intercountry Adoption Australia can provide some support, and can also connect you to your State or Territory central authority and some Australian support services.
-You can get more detail by visiting Post adoption and support.
+You can get more detail by visiting State contacts and support.

 - The Australian Government does not have any role in, or control over, day-to-day intercountry adoption administration (this is the work of your State or Territory central authority).